Fandrew44/MoneyMotion/README.md

 > extend the *Category* Abstract Class.
 Furthermore, *Category* contains the declaration of the *totalFinances* Abstract Method, with each of *Category*'*s* Subclasses containing their
 > own unique implementation for the *totalFinances* Method.

+## Phase 4: Task 3
+> The first problem that I decided to address within my code was the low cohesion that existed within my *SceneManager* Class.
+When I first created the Class, its responsibility was intended
+> to be for general operations that were used to adjust the state and properties of the scenes within my program.
+However, as I introduced more operations into my code, I mistakenly clumped them
+> into the *SceneManager* Class, causing its responsibilities to broaden and extend beyond what was originally intended.
+To fix this issue, I created two new classes:
+> *ButtonManager* and *TableManager*.
+With these two new classes, with the first handling buttons and button effects and the second handling tables and table properties, I was able to refactor some of the
+> Methods within the *SceneManager* class and move them into the appropriate class out of the two.
+More specifically, I moved the **createSearchBar** Method into the *TableManager* Class and
+> the **hoverEffect** Method into the *ButtonManager* Class.
+Furthermore, to fix the compilation errors that occurred, I created new association relationships between all of the Controller classes and the new
+> *ButtonManager* and *TableManager* Classes by declaring and instantiating a field of their types and invoking the corresponding Methods needed within the particular scene.

+> The second problem that I addressed was the high coupling between the *ControllerDebts*, *ControllerLoans*, and *ControllerNeutral* Classes.
+I noticed that, within the **initialize** Method of each of these classes,
+> there existed highly problematic coupling in the form of duplicated implementation.
+As I learned through the videos and lectures, having the same implementation that must be maintained between several different Methods
+> is very problematic as any changes made to one would have to also be made to all of the rest.
+Furthermore, this issue is not something that the compiler can detect for us, and so it becomes much more difficult
+> to identify when the implementation become out of sync.
+Interestingly enough, I actually experienced the consequences of this problem first hand when I noticed that the implementation within the **initialize** Method in the
+> *ControllerNeutral* Class was slightly different from the other two Controller classes, causing the UI to appear slightly different than what I wanted.
+To fix this issue, I refactored the implementation common to the **initialize**
+> Methods of all 3 of the Controller Classes by abstracting it into a brand new Method: **initializeTable**.
+I placed this new Method into the *TableManager* Class to avoid any issues involving cohesion and, in order to make sure the
+> I did not change the functionality of the program, I invoked **initializeTable** in the **initialize** Methods of each of the 3 Controller Methods along with passing in their corresponding arguments.